-- I. ELIGIBILITY CRITERIA FOR SECURITIES SETTLEMENT SYSTEMS (SSSS) AND LINKS BETWEEN SSSS - 1.
-The Eurosystem determines the eligibility of an SSS operated by a central securities depository (CSD) established in a Member State whose currency is the euro or a national central bank (NCB) or a public body as specified in Article 1(4) of Regulation (EU) No 909/2014 of the European Parliament and of the Council (1) of a Member State whose currency is the euro (hereinafter an 'SSS operator' or an 'operator of an SSS') on the basis of the following criteria: - (a) the euro area SSS operator complies with the requirements for authorisation as a CSD laid down in Regulation (EU) No 909/2014; and - (b) the NCB of the Member State in which the respective SSS operates has set up and maintains appropriate contractual or other arrangements with the euro area SSS operator, which include the Eurosystem requirements laid down in Section II.
+- I. ELIGIBILITY CRITERIA FOR SECURITIES SETTLEMENT SYSTEMS (SSSs) AND LINKS BETWEEN SSSs - The Eurosystem determines the eligibility of an SSS operated by a central securities depository (CSD) established in a Member State whose currency is the euro or a national central bank (NCB) or a public body as specified in Article 1(4) of Regulation (EU) No 909/2014 of the European Parliament and of the Council (1) of a Member State whose currency is the euro (hereinafter an 'SSS operator' or an 'operator of an SSS') on the basis of the following criteria: - (a) the euro area SSS operator complies with the requirements laid down in Regulation (EU) No 909/2014; and - (b) the NCB of the Member State in which the respective SSS operates has set up and maintains appropriate contractual or other legally binding arrangements with the euro area SSS operator, which include the Eurosystem requirements laid down in Section II. - 2.
+The Eurosystem determines the eligibility of a direct link or a relayed link, involving only euro area SSSs, on the basis of the following criteria: - (a) the direct link complies with or, in the case of a relayed link, all underlying direct links comply with the requirements laid down in Regulation (EU) No 909/2014; - (b) the NCBs of the Member States in which the investor SSS, any intermediary SSS and the issuer SSS are established have set up and maintain appropriate contractual or other legally binding arrangements with the euro area SSS operators, which include the Eurosystem requirements laid down in Section II; - (c) the investor SSS, any intermediary SSS and the issuer SSS involved in the link are all considered eligible by the Eurosystem; - (d) for relayed links, all underlying direct links are considered eligible by the Eurosystem. - 3.
+Before determining the eligibility of a direct link or relayed link involving one or more SSSs operated by CSDs established in a European Economic Area (EEA) State whose currency is not the euro or NCBs or public bodies of an EEA State whose currency is not the euro (hereinafter a 'non-euro area EEA SSS' operated by a 'non-euro area EEA SSS operator'), the Eurosystem carries out a business case analysis which takes into account, inter alia, the value of the eligible assets issued by or held in those SSSs. - 4.
+Subject to the business case analysis having a positive outcome, the Eurosystem determines the eligibility of a link involving non-euro area EEA SSSs on the basis of the following criteria.

-If the authorisation procedure laid down in Title III of Regulation (EU) No 909/2014 in respect of a euro area CSD has not been completed, points (a) and (b) do not apply.
-In this situation, the SSS operated by this CSD must instead be positively assessed under the 'Framework for the assessment of securities settlement systems and links to determine their eligibility for use in Eurosystem credit operations', January 2014, which is published on the ECB's website.

-- 2. The Eurosystem determines the eligibility of a direct link or a relayed link on the basis of the following criteria: - (a) the direct link or, in the case of a relayed link, each of the underlying direct links, complies with the requirements laid down in Regulation (EU) No 909/2014; - (b) the NCBs of the Member States in which the investor SSS, any intermediary SSS and the issuer SSS are established have set up and maintain appropriate contractual or other arrangements with the euro area SSS operators, which include the Eurosystem requirements laid down in Section II; - (c) the investor SSS, any intermediary SSS and the issuer SSS involved in the link are all considered eligible by the Eurosystem.

-(1) Regulation (EU) No 909/2014 of the European Parliament and of the Council of 23 July 2014 on improving securities settlement in the European Union and on central securities depositories and amending Directives 98/26/EC and 2014/65/EU and Regulation (EU) No 236/2012 (OJ L 257, 28.8.2014, p.
+^{(&}lt;sup>1) Regulation (EU) No 909/2014 of the European Parliament and of the Council of 23 July 2014 on improving securities settlement in the European Union and on central securities depositories and amending Directives 98/26/EC and 2014/65/EU and Regulation (EU) No 236/2012 (OJ L 257, 28.8.2014, p.
 1).